 Besides the tradition of giving kitchen supplies as a gift, the concept of the original Kitchen Tea Party changed to a real Zambian version.

 The bride-to-be has to stay in a secluded room for a while and will join the party later.
 During her stay in the secluded room, she will be accompanied by older (only married) women.

 The women will teach her about how to have a happy marriage, sexual aspects and how to behave like a wife.
-After the bride-to-be is fully prepared by the marriage lessons of the other women, she will join the party.
+After the bride-to-be is fully prepared for the marriage lessons of the other women, she will join the party.

-She will enter the room covered by a chitenge (a patterned cloth) and guided by the committee of the party (mostly family members or close friends) to a special place for her.
+She will enter the room covered by a chitenge (a patterned cloth) and be guided by the committee of the party (mostly family members or close friends) to a special place for her.

 Once the bride-to-be is seated, the only part of the event where men are allowed can start.
 The Groom will enter the room, guided by other men.
 This is basically to show everyone who the groom is, and it is also a way of showing: this is my man and from now on he is taken.

 Some parts of the tradition are a bit commercialised nowadays.
 For example, the bride-to-be has to stay covered, while the men are entering the room.

 The presenter of the Kitchen Party will make sure that the men are giving money to the bride.
 Once that is done, the bride-to-be can finally show her face.